Financial Toolset

 What Are Post-Tax Deductions?

-Post-tax deductions, also known as after-tax deductions, are amounts subtracted from your paycheck after all taxes have been withheld.
+Post-tax deductions, also known as after-tax deductions, are amounts subtracted from your paycheck after all applicable taxes have been withheld.
 This means that federal, state, and local income taxes, as well as Social Security and Medicare taxes (FICA), have already been deducted before these amounts are considered.
-Unlike pre-tax deductions, post-tax deductions do not reduce your taxable income.
-Instead, they lower your net pay, which is the amount you take home.
+Unlike pre-tax deductions, such as contributions to a traditional 401(k) or health savings account (HSA), post-tax deductions do not reduce your taxable income.
+Instead, they lower your net pay, which is the amount you actually take home.

 Common Types of Post-Tax Deductions

-Here's a breakdown of some common post-tax deductions:
+Here's a breakdown of some common post-tax deductions, along with examples and considerations:

 How Do Post-Tax Deductions Affect Your Paycheck?